JoyLevine is an avid linguistics/language arts enthusiast. She grew up with her nose stuck in a book almost every day.

 Mind Your Own Bee's Wax

-Gossip is a single word defined as something that is said between two or more people, usually in a derogatory nature, about someone else.
+Gossip is a single word defined as something that is said between two or more people, usually derogatory in nature, about someone else.

-Before TV, phones, and other media, politicians of old had to depend on feedback to find out what was important to people in their jurisdiction.
-They did this by sending their assistants out to the local taverns and pubs, where most of the people hung out, and they would sip some ale, and listen to people's conversations, and thus learn what was on people's minds and what their concerns were.
+There is, of course, a persistent etymological myth surrounding the word.
+Some hucksters have claimed that, before TV, phones and other media, politicians of old had to depend on feedback to find out what was important to people in their jurisdiction.
+It is said that they did this by sending their assistants out to the local taverns and pubs where most of the people hung out.
+They would sip some ale, listen to people's conversations, thus learning what was on people's minds and what their concerns were.

-When we hear someone say, "I heard it straight from the horse's mouth," we know what they mean.
+When we hear someone say they heard something "straight from the horse's mouth", we know what they mean.
 It's truth.
 You cannot contest it.
 Although being an odd phrase, since horses obviously don't talk, we understand that it means it is something you cannot deny, it's actual fact.